Losses but no panic for euro zone shares after Greek "No"

 "Some of the measures we've seen already could be seen as a subtle signal by the ECB that it is ready to step up...
 This point of the ECB being ready to step in is very important to the market reaction we've seen."

-With the U.S. earnings season set to kick off and an improving economic backdrop in the euro zone, JPMorgan strategists advised clients to cut risk exposure but added that markets would likely be higher on a three-to-six-month horizon.
+With the earnings season set to kick off in the U.S. and an improving economic backdrop in the euro zone, JPMorgan strategists advised clients to cut risk exposure but added that markets would likely be higher on a three-to-six-month horizon.

 Some portfolio managers echoed the optimistic outlook.